 FMCSA's Response to the Comments on the 1998 Supporting Documents Proposal

 The FMCSA agreed with those commenters who wanted to merge the supporting documents proposal into the HOS rule.
-The agency was under a legislative mandate to issue the NPRM on supporting documents, and used the opportunity to gather useful opinions about a more systematic approach to monitoring HOS.
+The agency was under a legislative mandate to issue the NPRM on supporting documents, and used the opportunity to gather useful opinions Start Printed Page 64002about a more systematic approach to monitoring HOS.

 The FMCSA was attentive to the comments concerning the administrative burdens resulting from what some thought was a prescriptive alternative.
 The FMCSA believes the NPRM may not have been clear.
 Many commenters seem to have either misunderstood the options in the original proposal, or, more likely, feared too much discretion on the part of special agents, in determining the effectiveness of any alternate system.
 This was particularly evident in the extensive comments of the NASTC.
 NASTC's comments described a carrier program that would definitely have satisfied a requirement for an effective system, but the writer was apprehensive about the possibility that such a model program (although it was entirely a paper system) could be thwarted by a finding by a special agent that some element was lacking.